AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: TBD
+      :Trace Unit: 7.1.6 LR variables and state abstractions in an Initial_Condition aspect shall be denoted by a name of an initialization_item of the Initializes aspect

 #.
 Each ``state_name`` referenced in Initial Condition Aspect shall
    be initialized during package elaboration.

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: TBD

 .. centered:: **Static Semantics**

 #.
 An Initial_Condition aspect is a sort of postcondition for the elaboration
    of both the specification and body of a package.
-If present on a package, the its *Boolean_*\ ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
+If present on a package, then its *Boolean_*\ ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
 [The expression of the Initial_Condition shall only